 There are hundreds of camera brands, types and models, which make it really difficult to choose a digital camera.

 For this reason, it is really important to have some understanding about digital cameras and what really contributes to good image quality.

 1. Don’t be swayed By Mega Pixels

-In short, a high mega pixel value in a camera is not useful if the camera lacks a good quality image sensor that can make use of this high mega pixel value.
+High Mega Pixel value in a camera is useful only if the camera is also equipped with a high quality image sensor, which can make good use of the high Mega Pixel value.

-Do not be impressed or mislead by high mega pixel values that are often highlighted in advertisements.
+Hence, do not be impressed or mislead by high Mega Pixel values that are often highlighted in advertisements.
 Always make sure that the camera also has a good quality image sensor.

 2. Know the Sensor Type

 Digital cameras come with either CCD or CMOS type image sensors.
 You need to understand the key difference between these two types.